 “Cops have a hard job.
 We do not hate cops.
 We hate bad cops,” Marc said.
 He added cops are sometimes afraid of being shot when they pull someone over.

 Notably, they advised the audience not to admit illegal cannabis possession.
 The brothers engaged in role-playing to illustrate to say when stopped.

 “Am I being detained, or am I free to go?

 “Tell me where it is.
 It will be a lot easier on you.”

 “Sir, I invoke the 5th.
-That’s where you shut the fuck up,” Marc said.
+That’s where you shut up,” Marc said.

 “The script is not there to prevent you from going to jail,” Craig noted.
 “I’m not discussing my day respectfully.”

 They said it is still possible to get arrested and beaten, but it is easier to defend yourself in court, especially if they violate your rights.

 “You’re protecting your rights, and you’re being nice,” Marc said.

 “I’m not discussing my day respectfully,” Craig advised if an officer seeks to engage you in small talk.